 When you’re trying to fund higher education, you have options.
 Federal aid is always the best because of the protections federal loans provide.
 But, once you’ve maxed out your financial aid and federal loan options, private loans can cover funding gaps and help pay additional funds you need.

 After you’ve graduated, refinance loans can help you consolidate and better manage your loans, perhaps with a lower rate.

 You’ll need to explore all of your options for private student loans or a refinance loan including loans from a credit union.
 Credit unions work differently than traditional financial institutions – often to the advantage of borrowers.
 They are essentially owned by members, so they prioritize serving their members.

 However, there are hundreds of credit unions across the country, each with their own requirements and loan terms.
 Finding the right one can be complicated, but that’s where Credit Union Student Choice comes in.
-This platform connects would-be borrowers with 250 nonprofit credit union partners offering both private student loans as well as refinance loans.
+This platform connects would-be borrowers with credit unions offering student loans.

 Using Credit Union Student Choice loans might make sense for many, but you need to know how this service works, and what the pros and cons are.
 Read on to get the key details in our Credit Union Student Choice review.

 Jump to a section:

 Credit Union Student Choice was founded in 2008 when some of the country’s leading credit unions decided to join together to make it easier to search for credit union student loan solutions.

 Borrowers can use the platform to search for a credit union by school name or ZIP code.
 Select the type of loan you’re looking for – whether undergrad loans, graduate loans, or refinance loans – and see a list of different credit unions offering this type of financing.